apache/flink/docs/ops/cli.md

                            https://ci.apache.org/projects/flink/flink-docs-stabl
                            e/ops/config.html
-     -e,--executor <arg>   The name of the executor to be used for executing the given job, e.g. "local".
-This is equivalent to the "execution.target" config option.
+     -e,--executor <arg>   The name of the executor to be used for executing the given job, which is equivalent to the "execution.target" config option.
+The currently
+                           available executors are: "remote", "local",
+                           "kubernetes-session", "yarn-per-job", "yarn-session".

   Options for default mode:
      -m,--jobmanager <arg>           Address of the JobManager (master) to which